jazzdelightsme/WingetPathUpdater/ReadMe.md

 And here’s what the script will do:

-1. [If we are doing an "install",] read the current `PATH` values out of the registry (the “before” snapshot).
+1. [If we are doing an "install",] read the current `PATH`* values out of the registry (the “before” snapshot).
 This is possibly very different from what’s in memory, but that’s okay; this is just a reference point to find out what the installer has actually changed.
 2. Run `winget.exe`, passing through all arguments (`%*`/`$args`).
 3. Read the current `PATH` values out of the registry (the “after” snapshot), compare to “before” to see what the installer changed, and tack the additions onto the end of the in-memory environment values.

 Et voilà!

 (This is actually a pretty standard trick; to wrap things in a script wrapper for various reasons.)

+`*`: Note: the wrapper scripts actually update *all* environment variables, not just `PATH`.
+This is because sometimes people add "unexpanded" environment variable names to the `PATH` (so your `PATH` might be something like `C:\windows\system32;%VIMRUNTIME%`: we need to pick up the new `VIMRUNTIME` variable, too).
+Note that only **additions** are handled; if an installer deletes variables or reorders paths, the wrapper scripts ignore that.

 ## This package